Holy Name of Jesus Catholic Church - New York City (Photo: Steven E. Lawson)

 2 manuals

-Details about this organ are not available, but it is possible that Midmer-Losh rebuilt the existing Roosevelt organ.
+Details about this organ are not available, but it is possible that Midmer-Losh rebuilt the existing Frank Roosevelt organ in the Lower Church.
 Specifications for this organ have not yet been located.

 Organ in the Lower Church: